earnx-stake/EarnX-Moonbeam/README.md

 You need to use the /set command to associate the id num (1 to 5) to your wallet addresses, so you can refer them on the other bot commands.

-It's important to highlight that all information that the bot handles are already public in the blockchain.
+It's important to highlight that all informations that the bot handles are already public in the blockchain.

 ## Lottery rules